Koushika-M/freshworks-Assignment/README.md

-After class, the key value datastore is created as 'database.json' in a user-defined address.
+So After instantiating class, the key value datastore is created as 'datastore.json' in a user-defined address.
 If no address was provided, it defaults to the current working address.
 This program supports thread safety, single client process at a time and Limited file size(1 gb)